Easy Butter Chicken (30 minute recipe!)

 Instructions

-- Stir in the cream, yogurt, or coconut milk, the almond butter, and the coconut sugar.
-Season to taste with sea salt.¼ cup whipping cream, plain yogurt, or coconut milk, 2 tablespoons almond butter, 2-4 tablespoons coconut sugar, Sea salt
+- Stir in the cream, almond butter, and coconut sugar.
+Season to taste with sea salt.½ cup whipping cream, 2 tablespoons almond butter, 2-4 tablespoons coconut sugar, Sea salt

 Notes